 (h) direct the occupier of the place, or a person at the place, to give the officer such assistance as the officer reasonably requires for compliance purposes.

-[Section 43A inserted by No. 38 of 2011 s.
+[Section 43A inserted: No. 38 of 2011 s.
 26.]

 43B.
 Information, records etc., powers to obtain